 - The calculations and figures of the surveys use the data of Statistics Estonia.
 The descriptions of development perspectives are based on the interviews with the representatives of sectoral associations and the focus group interviews conducted in cooperation with the research group of the Estonian Qualifications Authority OSKA.
 The Foresight Centre will present the scenarios for exiting the virus crisis at the beginning of December.

-- The report “The Impact of COVID-19 on Development Trends” explains the possible meaning of trends that have arisen with the virus crisis and of the emerging uncertain factors on the competitiveness of Estonian companies and on the development of an economic environment in the wider context.
+- The report “The Impact of the Virus Crisis on the Estonian Economy” explains the possible meaning of trends that have arisen with the virus crisis and of the emerging uncertain factors on the competitiveness of Estonian companies and on the development of an economic environment in the wider context.
 Read more here.

 Your feedback is important.
 Please share it with us!